 Things like health insurance, life insurance, wills, employer benefits, and certificates are all things that are worth paying attention to.
 Discussing what you are going to do for each of these items with your partner might be a drag, but doing so can save a lot of hassle down the line.
 You don’t want to assume anything with insurance companies, it’s just not a good practice.

 Figure out what your plan will look like once you add a baby onto it, then you can adjust other pieces of your financial pie accordingly.
 Planning and staying on top of things is draining, but by planning and discussing, it will make it easier.
 The hardest part is starting.
+Again, our pre-birth checklist has some good conversation starters to help ensure you’re on the same page with your partner.

 26. What parent do you want to be?